c0derMo/rrstats/readme.md

 # Environment variables
 - `DISCORD_TOKEN`: Token for accessing the discord API to grab player profile pictures.
-- `MONGODB_URI`: URI for connecting to the mongoDB database.
+- `DATABASE`: Database name for the sqlite database.
 - `TWITTER_API_KEY`, `TWITTER_API_SECRET`, `TWITTER_ACCESS_TOKEN`, `TWITTER_TOKEN_SECRET`: For accessing the twitter API to tweet from the backend.